AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 ### Conclusion

 I have successfully implemented conversion of coloured image to grayscale both on CPU and GPU.
-I have tested my code on more that 100 images of different sizes.
+I have tested my code on more than 100 images of different sizes.
 The GPU conversion overall took longer, but it was due to emulator.

 -----------------------

 ## Sources

 [Images source](https://pixabay.com/)

-SUNS 2022 - Zadanie 3
+SUNS 2022 - TASK 3

 Seminar 2.5.2023